 2.1.
 No intent to sell

-Under this criminal law, it is a crime for a person to transport methamphetamines with an intent to sell them.
-Defendants can challenge these types of allegations with the assertion that, while they may have transported meth, they did not do so with an intent to sell the drug.
-Perhaps, for example, a defendant had meth for his/her own personal use.
+Under this criminal law, it is a crime to transport methamphetamines with an intent to sell them.
+You can challenge these types of allegations with the assertion that, while you may have transported meth, you did not do so with an intent to sell the drug.
+Perhaps, for example, you had meth for your own personal use.

 2.2.
 Entrapment

-Entrapment is when police use some type of overbearing conduct to trick a person into committing a crime.
-The defense often arises when someone is charged with a meth crime after an undercover sting.
-Entrapment is an acceptable legal defense so long as the accused shows he/she only committed a HS 11379 offense because of the entrapment.
+Entrapment is when police use some type of overbearing conduct to trick you into committing a crime.
+The defense often arises when you are charged with a meth crime after an undercover sting.
+Entrapment is an acceptable legal defense so long as you show you only committed a HS 11379 offense because of the entrapment.

 2.3.
 Unlawful search and seizure

 This is a common defense in criminal cases involving drugs.
 Police must have a warrant, or a legal excuse for not having one, to lawfully conduct a search and seizure.
-If not, defendants can raise the defense that they were arrested after the authorities conducted an invalid search and seizure.4 If successful, the defense can work to reduce or dismiss a charge.
+If not, you can raise the defense that you were arrested after the authorities conducted an invalid search and seizure.4 If successful, the defense can work to reduce or dismiss a charge.

 3. What are the penalties for Health & Safety Code 11379 HS?